 - You won’t be entitled to a refund if the price of similar Platinum Tickets subsequently falls.

-- Ticketmaster does not issue an exchange or refund for a lost, stolen, damaged or destroyed ticket (including where a ticket does not arrive in the mail)
+- Ticketmaster does not issue an exchange or refund for a lost, stolen, or damaged ticket (including when a ticket does not arrive in the mail.)

 Example of lucrative additional fees

 - Tickets purchased on the Site may be subject to a per-order handling fee.

 - Handling fees vary depending on the event.
 The event partner and Ticketmaster often reach an agreement.

 - Fees cover the costs of providing ticketing services, including infrastructure costs, and operating an internet site

 - The relevant delivery fee is charged per order.
 It depends on which delivery option/s are available and selected at the checkout.